Terms and Conditions

 5. Additional Fees

 5.1.
 If you are required to repeat subjects to complete your course and those subjects are in a part time study load, then pro-rata fees will apply.
-Additional charges will apply if you do not complete your course level within the course duration as specified in your LOO.
+Additional charges will apply if you do not complete your course level within the course duration as specified in your Letter of Offer.
 Fees will be charged at the current fee rate applicable at the time of study (i.e. current year of enrolment).

 6. Overseas Student Health Cover

-7. Refund of Tuition Fees
+7. Refund of Pre-Paid Tuition Fees

-If either verbal or written fraudulent or misleading information is identified as the reason for application being deemed ‘invalid’ 5% of the pre-paid tuition fees will be held on processing of the refund if the student has not commenced studies.
+If either verbal or written fraudulent or misleading information is identified as the reason for the application being deemed ‘invalid’ 5% of the pre-paid tuition fees or AUD $500 (whichever is the lesser amount) will be held on processing of the refund if the student has not commenced studies.

 7.6.
-The Institute will refund all tuition payments other than the Administration fee of A$250 (and Education Agent's fees applicable) if you cancel your enrolment in writing 14 days before the agreed course commencement date as stated on your Letter of Offer.
+The Institute will refund all tuition payments other than the Administration fee of AUD $250 (and Education Agent's fees applicable) if you cancel your enrolment in writing 14 days before the agreed course commencement date as stated on your Letter of Offer.
 A refund will not be paid if you fail to give at least 14 days’ notice of the cancellation of your enrolment or if the course commencement date as stated on your Letter of Offer has passed.

 Where the student fails to take up the place in the subsequent semester, a refund of fees (less AUD $250 administration fee) will only be granted if the student’s visa is refused.
-However, if either verbal or written fraudulent or misleading information has been provided to the Australian Visa office and is the reason for the visa refusal then 5% of pre-paid tuition fees will be held (or $500 whichever is the lesser amount).
+However, if either verbal or written fraudulent or misleading information has been provided to the Australian Visa office and is the reason for the visa refusal then 5% or AUD $500 of pre-paid tuition fees will be held (whichever is the lesser amount).

 7.13.
 No refunds will be paid to third parties unless a third party is identified by the applicant at the time of refund request.